takkun-mint/FallGuysTools/README.md

 [FallGuysTools.zip](https://github.com/takkun-mint/FallGuysTools/raw/main/FallGuysTools.zip)

 This is an original Fall Guys tool.
 It takes time for overall development, etc., as it is developed by an amateur alone with a lot of study.<br>
+This tool is available in English and Japanese.

 <br><br>
 ![Normal.png](https://github.com/takkun-mint/FallGuysTools/raw/main/Image/Normal.png)